kingluddite/web-dev-notes/full-stack/udemy/112n-full-stack-react-with-graphql-and-apollo-boost/01-server-side/02-apollo-boost-intro.md

 * We will set up Apollo using `apollo-boost`
     - This package contains a number of individual packages
     - [apollo boost docs](https://www.apollographql.com/docs/react/advanced/boost-migration.html)
+    - Create `package.json` using `$ npm init -y`
 * Here are the individual packages

-`$ npm install apollo-client apollo-cache-inmemory apollo-link-http apollo-link-error apollo-link --save`
+`$ npm install apollo-client apollo-cache-inmemory apollo-link-http apollo-link-error apollo-link`

 ## Why Apollo Boost?
 * It used to take a long time to set up Apollo inside react app